|

 SWCPC 493 E1

-photographs of parties, meetings, and conferences of the International Organization of
+includes photographs of parties, meetings, and conferences of the International

-The International Organization of Women Pilots of "99s" was founded in 1929
+Organization of Women Pilots.
+The IOWP, or "99s," was founded in 1929 for the

-chapter was formed in 1972, initially, with eleven members among whom were housewives,
+chapter was formed in 1972, with eleven members among whom were housewives,

-businesswomen, teachers and nursed.
-Their principle goal is to encourage members to remain
+businesswomen, teachers and nurses.
+Their principle goal is to encourage members

 Irion County, Texas